 But the key to using fresh herbs is keeping them, well, fresh.
-Buy a big bunch of parsley or basil and toss it in the fridge, and it will more than likely be wilted and sad the next day.
-Not only is it a waste of food, but it's also a waste of money.
-Don't worry — storing fresh herbs comes down to four factors (moisture, light, oxygen, and temperature), so you can extend their life up to 3 weeks.
+Buy a big bunch of parsley or basil and toss it in the fridge, and it will more than likely be wilted and sad within just a few days.
+Not only is it a waste of food, but it’s also a waste of money.
+Don’t worry — storing fresh herbs comes down to four factors (moisture, light, oxygen, and temperature), so you can extend their life up to 3 weeks.

 Why Fresh Herbs Go Bad in the Fridge

 Fresh herbs go bad because of a number of different factors.
 Too much moisture on the leaves can turn them slimy, while too little moisture can cause them to dry out.
 Also, excess light can cause fresh herbs to yellow, and excess oxygen (and sometimes very cold temperatures) can turn them brown.

 The key is to find the herb’s happy place among these four factors: moisture, light, oxygen, and temperature.
 If you follow these methods, your fresh herbs will last about two to three weeks, but maybe even longer.
 (I have a bunch of thyme stored in my refrigerator from late March that’s still going strong.)
 Here’s what you need to know.

 Why You Should Wash and Dry Herbs Before Storing

 All fresh herbs should be washed before using and storing.
 Rinse the whole bunch under cool running water and dry them well — whether you’re after a sprig or a giant handful, it will be ready for you whenever you need it.